Somerset Fire Flow Improvements Project

 Will the pressure increase also apply to homes on SE 140th north past the turn of 140th to the west?
 The pressure is currently 40 psi - will it increase?

-James Bloomfield asked almost 3 years ago
+James Bloomfield asked over 3 years ago

 James,